atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 surrounding the token distribution, we propose the $ATONE distribution mechanism outlined below, reflecting a balanced approach to reward participation, engagement, and alignment with AtomOne's vision.
-The intent of the distribution mechasnim is to *increase* the portion of no-voters regarding yes-voters, but also to ensures that the total of non-voters, abstainers and unbonded $ATONE is less than 1/3 of the supply.
-We consider that this portion of the supply needs to be slashed to preserve a good majority of active voters (yes and no), because we think this sleeping portion of the voting power might be harmful for AtomeOne.
+The intent of the distribution mechasnim is to *increase* the percentage ownership in the network for the *NO* and *NWV* votes, but to also ensures that the percentage ownership of the non-voting cathegories does not exceed a fixed percentage, that is 1/3 of the total supply.
+A decimation factor is also applied at the end to reduce the total supply by a factor of 10.

 **Note that in addition the ICF will be entirely slashed**.